Home Seller Dos and Don’ts

 DO make sure that your house is ready to show.
 Curtains open, everything neat and clean.
 Leave a light or two on and leave all of the interior doors open.

-When buyers are in the driver’s seat (and let’s face it, they have choices in what property to make an offer on) sellers need to be sure that their house is a DO instead of a DON’T.
+Even when sellers are in the driver’s seat (and let’s face it, buyers always have choices in what property to make an offer on) sellers need to be sure that their house is a DO instead of a DON’T.